croaky/blog/articles/fly-io-postgres-read-replica-multi-region-ruby.md

 # Fly.io Multi-Region Ruby with Postgres Read Replicas

-For latency (or, less relevant to this article, data residency), you might want to deploy your web app to a specific region.
+For latency (or, less relevant to this article, data residency) reasons, you might want to deploy your app to a specific region.
 [Fly.io has 20+ regions](https://fly.io/docs/reference/regions/)
 on their own Points of Presence
 (not on public clouds like AWS).